The Inheritance Clause

 Stop it, I told myself.
 He was probably here to buy a book for his wife.

-Without saying anything more, Peter continued to walk through the store, his gaze moving shelf to shelf with a focus that felt… deliberate.
+Without saying anything more, Peter continued walking through the store, his gaze moving from shelf to shelf with a focus that felt… deliberate.

 Like he wasn’t browsing.